 Quizzes: We will have a quiz on average every one and a half to two weeks.
-It will be straight from the homework.
+The problems on the quizzes will come from the homework.
 It is your responsibility to attend class, so if you miss a quiz because you are not in class, you will usually not be allowed to make it up.
 But your lowest quiz score will be dropped.
 If you miss more than one quiz, the missed quiz will count as a score of 0.
 If you miss more than one quiz and you have a compelling and documented excuse, let me know, and be prepared to show documentation for your excuse.
 Skipping class is not a compelling excuse.

-Midterm exams: There will be two in-class exams on Oct 9 and Nov 13.
+Midterm exams: There will be two in-class exams, on Oct 13 and Nov 11.
 If you skip an exam, you will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.
 Your in-class exam score will be computed as 2/3(higher score)+1/3(lower score).

-Final exam: 6:00-8:00 PM on Tue, Dec 15 online.
+Final exam: 1-3 PM on Sat, Dec 17.
 The final exam is an important part of your obligations at Gustavus.
-Do not make travel/vacation plans that prevent you from taking the final exam at the time assigned by the registrar.
+Do not make travel/vacation plans that prevent you from taking the final exam at this time.
 If you have more than two final exams scheduled for the same day, let me know well in advance.